 A Guide To Understanding Car Accidents

 Disclaimer: This Guide is provided for educational purposes only and is not intended to be relied upon as legal advice.
 It is based upon laws applicable in the State of Texas.
-No guide is a substitution for the legal advice of a qualified personal injury attorney for car accident claims.
+No guide is a substitution for the legal advice of a qualified personal injury attorney.
 No attorney-client contract is created by the use and/or reliance upon this guide.

 Types of Losses From a Car Accident

 Car accidents occur at an alarming rate and each car accident is different.
 Accidents can vary depending on whether the accident is minor or major, the type of injuries each party sustains, who caused the accident, what state the accident happened in, and even a variety of different losses.